Cybersecurity Triage

 System impact

 Read-only.
 Nothing changes.
-The command reads a fixture-local passwd stub and prints accounts with shell-like login programs.
+The command reads a system passwd file and prints accounts with shell-like login programs.

 May require elevated permissions on protected paths or service-owned files.